canonical/vanilla-framework/templates/docs/patterns/strip/index.md

 The strip pattern provides a full width strip container in which to wrap a grid.
 It is an alternative to the section component, that surrounds its content with a padding both on the top and bottom, and is used usually when a change of the background is needed or to separate different sections of the page.

+Strips, similarly to sections, come in 3 sizes: regular (`.p-strip`), [deep](#deep-strip) (`.p-strip is-deep`) and [shallow](#shallow-strip) (`.p-strip is-shallow`).

+They fully support [theming](#themes).
+Changing the theme on the strip component itself will apply the background colour to the entire strip, and affect the theme of the strip content.
+You can choose between regular strip (with default background of the theme), or highlighted strip (with am alternative lighter version of the background colour).

 A `.p-strip` container should always be the parent of a `.row` (from the [Grid pattern](/docs/patterns/grid/)) and never the other way around.

 ## Regular strip

 The strip component is rarely used on its own as a container with just `.p-strip` class name.
 It is usually combined with other variants described below to provide a specific visual style.

+If you believe you need a plain `.p-strip` container, you likely want to use a [section](/docs/patterns/section) instead.

 ## Themes